-The District is a public improvement district created by an order of the Court on January 15, 2019, pursuant to Chapter 382, Texas Local Government Code, as amended, ("Chapter 382"), and a confirmation election for the District, held on May 4, 2019, to approve its powers and taxing authority.
+The District is a public improvement district created by an order of the Court on August 30, 2007 and as amended by the First Amended Order Granting the Petition on November 20, 2007, the Second Amended Order Granting the Petition on July 22, 2008, the Third Amended Order Granting the Petition on August 18, 2009, and the Fourth Amended Order Granting the Petition on July 13, 2010, pursuant to Chapter 372, Subchapter C, Texas Local Government Code, as amended (recodified as Chapter 382, Texas Local Government Code ("Chapter 382")), and a confirmation election for the District, held on November 6, 2007, which approved its powers and taxing authority.
 The rights, powers, and privileges are established by Article III, Sections 52 and 52-a, and Article XVI, Section 59, of the Texas Constitution and Chapters 380, 381, 382, and 383 of the Texas Local Government Code, as amended.